-• Further acceleration of our digital transformation including content and entertainment initiatives.
-We have plans in place designed to increase repeat purchase rates and enhance engagement with over 14 million opted-in first party data contacts.
+• Further acceleration of a broad-reaching and comprehensive digital transformation including content and entertainment initiatives.
 We expect to more effectively use our expanded digital capabilities and platforms to inform and drive marketing and content campaigns and deliver personalized experiences and sales messaging.
 We also plan to expand our addressable market by reaching beyond the core kid base and continue to acquire new tween, teen, and adult consumers by offering unique affinity offerings and expanding purchase occasions.
-We are in the process of updating our website later this year with a reimagined online guest experience with a goal of driving additional digital demand.
+We are in the process of updating our website in the third quarter of fiscal 2022 with a reimagined online guest experience with a goal of driving additional digital demand.
 We expect to modernize the site, improve efficiency, and optimize organic traffic through leading SEO, or search engine optimization, practices, in order to improve interfaces across all areas of the site including gifting, affinity and the Bear Builder 3D Workshop as well as improve conversion at checkout.
 In addition, we plan to continue to utilize digital media, content and entertainment as marketing and brand-building tools to engage consumers and create value.
+Although our first half e-commerce sales were down from the first half of 2021, the results are up 180% compared to the first half of fiscal 2019, which was prior to the implementation of key digital initiatives.
+The year-over-year decrease in e-commerce sales were impacted by a heavier mix of e-commerce sales relative to brick-and-mortar store sales due to the ongoing impact of the pandemic in 2021 as well as the strong launch of a key licensed product collection in 2021.